- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

 - Things to Do in the Black Hills: 70+ Awesome Ideas for Outdoor Adventurers in 2023 (Plus Where to Eat, Where to Stay, and Which Museums to Visit) - July 6, 2023

 McKinney Falls State Park campground is right on the edge of Austin, TX!
-We stopped at this campground during the end of February and beginning of March for two reasons.
+We stopped at this campground at the end of February and the beginning of March for two reasons.
 First off, the weather is lovely there during that time of year!
 Secondly, we were attending SXSW.

 But the city did outgrow what we were looking for in a place.
 This trip was the first time we had been back in a while, and we were eager to see in what ways we missed it and in what ways we’ve changed since living there.

 McKinney Falls State Park Campground Description & Atmosphere

 McKinney Falls State Park campground is a small and beautiful park hidden within the bustling metropolis of Austin, Texas.
 I’m ashamed to say that I NEVER explored this park while I was living there.
 I only went to the headquarters there once for a location scout meeting.

 Walking around this park, it became glaringly apparent to me how much RV life had already changed our priorities by just being there and enjoying it when we weren’t working or attending the conference.

 To us, this campground felt like the best of two very different worlds.

 It was a close escape from the city.
 We could take evening walks to the waterfalls, had plenty of trails to get in all of our runs and hikes, but then also could drive into the downtown area in under 15 minutes!
 Our internet and television signals were very strong, yet the campground was tranquil.

 We’ve found that often the best part about staying at State Parks is all of the hiking and biking trails that are often right outside your front door.